How Crowdfunding Real Estate Works

 Crowdfunding platforms will have various investor requirements.
 For example, some sites have requirements specifically for accredited investors (who have a net worth of $1m+).

-But even for investors just starting out, or for those who haven't quite built up their net worth past that 7 figure mark, there are alternative funding options out there, such as those offered by Ignite Funding.
+But even for investors just starting out, or for those who haven't quite built up their net worth past that 7 figure mark, there are alternative funding options out there.

 As noted earlier, there are tax implications on crowdfunding real estate dividends.
 Certain factors will come into play when determining exactly how much tax you’ll owe.
 Non-accredited investors (who have a net worth of less than $1m) and accredited investors will be taxed differently based on their deal.
 And, if you’re not in that $1m+ camp, it’s important to remember that even though it’ll be easier for you to file, if you’re in a very profitable deal, you could potentially face a hefty tax liability.